colinbatchelor/gdbank/readme.md

-# gdbank

 Some tools and resources for natural language processing of Scottish Gaelic.

 innealan
 --
 Tools require Python 2.

 * `acainn.py` is the main code in this.
-It currently contains a lemmatizer and a subcategorization tool for verbs
+It currently contains a lemmatizer, a retagger that assigns tags that more closely match CCG categories, a subcategorization tool for verbs, and code to map the new tags onto CCG categories.
 * `test_acainn.py` contains unit tests.
+* `BrownToDotccg.py` takes a Brown-format corpus assuming ARCOSG tags and outputs a .ccg file
 * `mendxml.py` fixes the output of OpenCCG's ccg2xml.
 * `prepareARCOSG.py` takes a local installation of the Annotated Reference Corpus of Scottish Gaelic (ARCOSG), replaces spaces within tokens with underscores and puts the results in `arcosg.pkl`.